 The view is taken from the green dot in the 1748 map below.
 In the description below the plate Vasi made reference to: 1) S. Bernardo alle Terme; 2) Strada Pia.
 Strada Pia is covered in another page.
 The small map shows S. Susanna, a nunnery which stood opposite S. Bernardo.
 The dotted line delineates the border between Rione Trevi (above) and Rione Monti (below).
 It

 Vasi was generally very accurate in representing the monuments of Rome and in particular their architectonic details.
-In this view however the drum (apparently) supporting the dome has ten sides, whereas its shape is octagonal.

 The lantern of the dome was demolished in the XIXth century because its weight endangered the stability of the Roman structure.
-In 1872 part of the land belonging to the monastery was acquired by the Italian State for opening a new street between Strada Pia (renamed Via XX Settembre) and S. Maria Maggiore.
+In 1872 part of the land belonging to the monastery was acquired by the Italian State for opening a new street between Strada Pia (today's Via XX Settembre) and S. Maria Maggiore.

 The church was dedicated to St. Bernard of Clairvaux, one of the first members of the Cistercian order.